 Never Fear There Is A Solution

 But fear not, I’ve found the solution and it works not only on my family but my dogs as well.
-It works so good that I’ve not found one turkey tick on us this year.
+It works so well that I’ve not found one turkey tick on us this year.
 And the dogs I’ve not even seen a flea on them.
 That was another problem I have dealt with over the years.
 Once you get those things it’s really hard to get rid of them.

 The one main reason I knew I had to buy a good tick repellent was because of my new “hound dog”.
 She is just a year old and is out roaming the woods more than she is in the yard.
-I figured she would bring in all sorts of little critters that would get all over my little chihuahua’s in the house.
+I figured she would bring in all sorts of little critters that would get all over my little chihuahuas in the house.

 So I did some research on hunting dogs specifically.
 They train the dogs in the summer months.
-I figured if anyone knew how to combat ticks it would be on a beagle dog owners, I went searching in their forums.
+I figured if anyone knew how to combat ticks it would be on a beagle dog owner, I went searching in their forums.
 Sure enough, as I read to posts, most of those guys dropped using the expensive very toxic flea and tick repellent for a more natural solution.